shibadityadeb/shibadityadeb/README.md

 - 👨‍💻 All of my projects are available in my [Portfolio](https://shibadityadeb.vercel.app/)

-- 💬 Ask me about **AI/ML, crafting AI models, fintech innovations, and frontend wizardry!**
+- 💬 Ask me about **AI/ML, crafting AI models, fintech innovations!**

 - 📫 How to reach me **shibadityadeb.official@gmail.com**